 Contact an attorney specializing in immigration law and legal status in Israel

 In summary, Israeli legal status for foreign minors from a previous relationship is possible for mixed-faith couples only if they are married.
 This is a complex procedure demanding careful attention to many rules, and it is highly recommended to seek assistance from an expert attorney before submitting the application.
-The law offices of Cohen, Decker, Pex, Brosh have extensive experience in arranging legal status for mixed couples, including couples with minor children from a previous relationship.
+Our law offices have extensive experience in arranging legal status for mixed couples, including couples with minor children from a previous relationship.
 Contact us and we will be happy to help you too.